Who is this article for?

 - Specifying versions to retain for each interval

-- Specifying when CrashPlan compacts the backup archive
+- Specifying when to compact the backup archive

-CrashPlan backs up new changes to files as often as your backup frequency settings allow.
-CrashPlan watches the file system in real-time (unless that feature is turned off).
+The Code42 app backs up new changes to files as often as your backup frequency settings allow.
+The Code42 app watches the file system in real-time (unless that feature is turned off).
 When a file changes, the next backup is based on your frequency settings.
-For example, if the backup frequency is set to 15 minutes, then the changes will back up at the next 15 minute interval.
+For example, if the backup frequency is set to 30 minutes, then the changes will back up at the next 30 minute interval.

-CrashPlan selectively prunes out older file versions during the regular archive maintenance process.
-This decreases the amount of data CrashPlan tracks as the archive grows and decreases memory usage in the Code42 app (for example, two months from now, you may not need to download a file from 8:45 AM when the hourly snapshot will do).
+Code42 selectively prunes out older file versions during the regular archive-maintenance process.
+This decreases the amount of data tracked as the archive grows, and it decreases memory usage in the Code42 app.
+For example, two months from now, you might not need to download a file from 8:45 a.m. when an hourly snapshot would work.

-Typically, we do not recommend increasing the frequency or versions settings to more than the default settings.
-Increasing these settings requires CrashPlan to use more system resources to maintain your backup.
+Do not increase the frequency or versions settings beyond the default settings unless you have a specific reason to do so.
+Increasing these settings requires the Code42 app to use more system resources to maintain your backup.
 Even if you have a small file selection, increasing the version retention can cause a delay in backing up your files due to file monitoring.

-You can tell CrashPlan to only retain a single version of older files.
+You can tell the Code42 app to only retain a single version of older files.
 This may be useful if you have large files that change frequently, but for which older versions provide little value.
 For example:

 - a database